georgyfarniev/litetran-qt/README.md

 Platforms
 ---------
-LiteTran works fine on Linux, requires Qt >= 5.2 Windows version also available, but have limited support of translate popup.
+LiteTran works fine on Linux, Mac and Windws, but translation of selected text supported only on X11 systems.

 Build Depdendencies
 -------------------
 cmake >= 2.8.10
-qt core, gui, multimedia, x11extras >= 5.2
+qt core, gui, x11extras >= 5.2

 Contribute